Egypt unveils $4.9 billion stimulus package to prop up struggling economy

 Nearly 20 billion Egyptian pounds will be spent on development projects and 2 billion pounds would be directed towards developing a corridor around the Suez Canal under the second stimulus package, according to the statement.

-Twelve billion pounds will go towards financing social programmes, including a rise in the minimum wage.
+Twelve billion pounds will go towards financing social programs, including a rise in the minimum wage.

 (Reporting by Michael Georgy; Editing by Susan Fenton)